godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Criminal/Sneak.md

 >> [!info|text-Center clear]+ Trained Perk: Sneak Attack
 >> *When you become Trained in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
 >>
->> Whenever you make an attack with favor,
+>> Whenever you make an attack with favor, you deal an extra 1d4 weapon damage.
+This increases to 1d6 when you become an Expert in Sneak, 1d8 when you become a Maser, and 1d10 when you become Legendary.

 >> [!info|text-Center clear]+ Expertise Perk:
 >> *When you become an Expert in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*